aphp/edsnlp/docs/user-guide/endlines.md

 # End lines

-The `endlines` pipeline classifies newline characters as actual end of lines or mere spaces.
+The `eds.endlines` pipeline classifies newline characters as actual end of lines or mere spaces.
 In the latter case, the token is removed from the normalised document.

 Behind the scenes, it uses a `endlinesmodel` instance, which is an unsupervised algorithm based on the work of {footcite:t}`zweigenbaum2016`.

 ## Declared extensions

-The `endlines` pipeline declares one [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects.
+The `eds.endlines` pipeline declares one [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects.
 The `end_line` attribute is a boolean, set to `True` if the pipeline predicts that the new line is an end line character.
 Otherwise, it is set to `False` if the new line is classified as a space.

 The pipeline also sets the `excluded` custom attribute on newlines that are classified as spaces.
 It lets downstream matchers skip excluded tokens (see [normalisation](./normalisation.md)) for more detail.